enforcement

 action_classis within the token’s allowedaction_set.
 Wildcard"*"permits all actions. - Policy bundle freshness — if the bundle TTL has expired without a successful refresh, the Sidecar enters fail-closed mode and denies all new requests.

-- Context build — assembles the Cedar request context from envelope fields, claims, and runtime signals (budget consumed, risk score).
+- Context build — assembles the Cedar request context from envelope fields, claims, and runtime signals such as risk score.

 - Cedar eval — evaluates against the current policy bundle.
 Deterministic: same context + same bundle = same decision.
 Fully local, no external calls.